WMD-group/kgrid/README.md

 Current status
 --------------

-* Acts on FHI-aims geometry.in file in the working directory
+* Reads FHI-aims geometry.in file from working directory or specified file
-* A **k**-point density is selected to satisfy this length cutoff, as described by Moreno & Soler (1992)[1]
+* A **k**-point density is selected to satisfy a given length cutoff, as described by Moreno & Soler (1992)[1]
 * This **k**-point grid is expressed as a number of samples in each lattice vector and passed to standard output
-* Implements optional arguments according to conventional GNU/POSIX syntax, including -h help option
 * Defaults to working directory and 10Å (generally well-converged for semiconducting or insulating materials)
+* Optional arguments are implemented with conventional GNU/POSIX syntax, including -h help option

 Short-term goals
 ----------------

-* Take input file and length cutoff as optional arguments
+* Robust type-checking and error-handling
 * Support for VASP (delegated to Lee Burton)

 Long-term goals